2018.09.17-20

 Family, where story begins

-The 2nd Ottawa Korean Film Festival began its 10-day festival on Tuesday October 15, 2019, running until Thursday, October 24.
-Co-presented by the Korean Cultural Centre(KCC) and the DMZ International Documentary Film Festival in Korea, and with the support of the Korean Film Council(KOFIC), the 2nd Ottawa Korean Film Festival (OKFF) hosted a wonderful lineup of films for fans of all ages and cinematic styles.
+The 2nd Ottawa Korean Film Festival began its 10-day festival on Tuesday, October 15, 2019, until Thursday, October 24.
+Co-presented by the KCC and the DMZ International Documentary Film Festival in Korea, and with the support of KOFIC, the 2nd OKFF hosted an outstanding lineup of films for fans of all ages and cinematic styles.
 Despite the wide range of genres, all the films chosen for this year’s OKFF shared a common theme under the slogan ‘Family, where story begins.’
-A total of 9 films were screened at this year’s festival throughout multiple venues in Ottawa, including 5 fiction films and 4 award-winning documentary films presented by the DMZ International Documentary Film Festival.
+Nine films were screened at the 2nd OKFF throughout multiple venues in Ottawa, including five fiction films and four award-winning documentary films presented by the DMZ International Documentary Film Festival.

 2020.10.02-10.10